PacktPublishing/Kubernetes-Secrets-Handbook/ch01/example01/readme.md

 ### The Dockerfile
 The Dockerfile perform the followings:

-* fetch the Red Hat Universal Base Image with the Golang Toolset as a build image only
+* Fetch the Red Hat Universal Base Image with the Golang Toolset as a build image only.
-* copy the "Hello World" code and build a binary
+* Copy the "Hello World" code and build a binary.
-* fetch the micro Red Hat Universal Base Image and copy the binary in it
+* Fetch the micro Red Hat Universal Base Image and copy the binary in it.
-* Reference a port exposure, here port 8080
+* Reference a port exposure, here port 8080.
-* Reference the binary as an entrypoint
+* Reference the binary as an entrypoint.

 ```Docker
 FROM registry.access.redhat.com/ubi8/go-toolset@sha256:168ac23af41e6c5a6fc75490ea2ff9ffde59702c6ee15d8c005b3e3a3634fcc2 AS build